Waterville, Maine: Downtown revitalization

+Industrial redevelopment

+The historic Hathaway Mill complex has undergone extensive redevelopment for mixed-use purposes.
+Developer Paul Boghossian initially converted portions of the former C.F.
+Hathaway Company textile facility to retail, office, and residential use, with MaineGeneral Health becoming the first tenant in 2007.

+North River Co. acquired the Hathaway Creative Center in 2017 for $20.1 million and subsequently purchased additional mill buildings in 2019 for $1.5 million.
+The company is developing a $40 million project to convert the former Lockwood Mill at 6 Water Street into 65 affordable housing units, funded through low-income housing tax credits, federal and state historic tax credits, and $1 million in American Rescue Plan Act financing.
+The project is expected to have significant economic impact through increased housing stock, population growth, and downtown foot traffic.

 Government

 Local government

 Waterville has a mayor and council-manager form of government, led by a mayor and a seven-member city council.
 The city council is the governing board, and the city manager is the chief administrative officer of the city, responsible for the management of all city affairs.

 Waterville adopted a city charter in the 1970s.
 For some 40 years, the city had a "strong mayor" system in which the mayor enjoyed broad executive powers, including the power to veto measures passed by the city council and to line-item veto budget items passed by the council.
 In 2005, the charter was substantially revised, changing the city government to a "weak mayor" council-manager system.
 Under the present system, the city manager is the chief executive.
 The charter revision was approved by city voters by a 4–1 margin.
 The city is currently divided into seven geographic wards, each of which elects one member of the Waterville City Council and one member of the Waterville School Board.

 Since 1970, the following people have served as mayor of Waterville: Richard "Spike" Carey (1970–1978), Paul Laverdiere (Republican, 1978–1982); Ann Gilbride Hill (Democrat, 1982–1986); Thomas Nale (1986–1987); Judy C. Kany (Democrat, 1988–1989); David E. Bernier (1990–1993); Thomas J. Brazier (1994–1995); Nelson Megna (1995–1996); Ruth Joseph (Democrat, 1996–1998); Nelson Madore (Democrat, 1999–2004); Paul R. LePage (Republican, 2004–2011); Dana W. Sennett (Democrat, 2011); Karen Heck (independent, 2012–2014); Nicholas Isgro (Republican, 2015–2020); Jay Coelho (2021–present).

-In 2018, Isgro faced a recall election after he made a Twitter post critiquing a gun control activist present during the Stoneman Douglas High School shooting in Parkland, Florida.
+In 2018, Isgro faced a recall election after he made a Twitter post insulting a gun control activist present during the Stoneman Douglas High School shooting in Parkland, Florida.
 The recall effort was backed by former Mayor Karen Heck, a Democrat who had previously endorsed Isgro.
 Isgro later made his Twitter feed private and said that he had deleted the post.
 During the recall effort, Isgro asserted that outside interests and the City Council were plotting to oust him over disputes over the city budget and taxation.
 After an acrimonious recall campaign, Waterville voters defeated the recall attempt, with 1,563 "no" votes (51%) to 1,472 "yes" votes (49%).